systemd/mkosi/mkosi/resources/mkosi.md

-  be used to specify a size in kilobytes, megabytes and gigabytes respectively. `directory` optionally specifies the directory in which to create the file backing the drive. `options` optionally specifies extra comma-delimited properties which are passed verbatime to qemu's `-drive` option.
+  be used to specify a size in kilobytes, megabytes and gigabytes respectively. `directory` optionally specifies the directory in which to create the file backing the drive. `options` optionally specifies extra comma-delimited properties which are passed verbatim to qemu's `-drive` option.

 `QemuArgs=`